ezweave/pretty-functional/chapters/one/one.md

 Everything in the chain is a _function_.  [`range`](https://lodash.com/docs/4.17.11#range) is a Lodash utility to fill an array with numbers in ascending order.
 So, it expects a `number` as an argument.

 But let's say you aren't quite sure... did it do what I wanted it to do?
 This is a pretty normal reaction when using new operators.
-All of the libraries we are using also have a very handy function [`tap`](https://lodash.com/docs/4.17.11#tap).  `tap` returns its input but lets you operate on it.
+All of the libraries we are going to be using also have a very handy function [`tap`](https://lodash.com/docs/4.17.11#tap).  `tap` returns its input but lets you operate on it.

 So, we can add it right after the `range` call to see what we're working with: